SS Bayardo (1911): Grounding And Loss

 Bayardo entered the Humber Estuary as part of the last leg of her voyage from Gothenburg, Sweden to Hull, United Kingdom on 21 January 1912 while carrying general cargo.
 The ship had already sailed this route on 12 other occasions, however on this day as the ship approached Hull, a dense fog limited visibility.
 Bayardo ran aground on the Middle Sand in the fog, opposite Alexander Dock in the Humber.
 Nobody was killed or injured in the incident and all passengers were safely evacuated to the shore.
 In an attempt to refloat her, many fittings were removed, but the strong tide had pushed the ship further onto the sandbank.
-When the tide ultimately fell the ship broke her back, deeming her a total loss.
+When the tide ultimately fell the ship broke her back, so was deemed a total loss.

 Wreck

 The wreck of Bayardo began to quickly break apart due to the waves crashing into her superstructure, and mostly sank into the mud of the riverbed, leaving only a part of the ship still exposed above the surface.
 By that point, most of her cargo had already been salvaged.
 After determining that the wreck posed a navigational hazard, Bayardo's remains were blown up and dispersed.